-Flagstaff Snow Park LLC and Fort Tuthill County Park saw their largest number of winter visitors to date according to newly-released data from Coconino county.
+This past winter, Flagstaff Snow Park LLC saw its largest number of visitors to date, according to newly-released data from Coconino County.

-This winter also marked the first year of artificial snowmaking at the snow park, which charges BLANK allowed it to open without naturally occurring snowfall while also leading to concerns from environmentalists.
+This year also marked the first use of artificial snowmaking at the snow park, which allowed the business to operate its sled runs at Fort Tuthill without naturally occurring snowfall despite concerns from environmentalists.

-The snow is made using potable water from city of Flagstaff water sources.
-Potable water, which essentially means drinkable water, in Flagstaff comes comes from a mix of Upper Lake Mary surface water and groundwater from wells, according to Erin Young water manager for the city of Flagstaff.
-The percentage of each can change daily and the city pumps groundwater primarily from the C aquifer (C stands for Coconino aquifer.)
+Snow at the park is made using potable water from city of Flagstaff aquifers.
+Potable water -- which essentially means water that's fit to drink -- comes from a combination of Upper Lake Mary surface water and groundwater from wells, according to Erin Young, water resources manager for the city of Flagstaff.

 “Snowpack is important to enabling recharge of the aquifer supply,” Young said.

 A combination of smaller storms followed by a record-breaking 40.8 inches in three days helped the water supply this winter.
 Increased precipitation bolstered Flagstaff water sources this year, with snowmelt helping to fill Upper Lake Mary; its water spilled into Lower Lake Mary for several weeks.

 Joe Shannon, a retired Northern Arizona University ecology professor and Sierra Club member, voiced concerns about using potable water at the snow park -- something the environmental organization has brought up in the past.
 Shannon said the fact that the snow park used the amount they did despite a wetter winter was worrisome.